Australian Senate: Holding governments to account

 One of the functions of the Senate, both directly and through its committees, is to scrutinise government activity.
 The vigour of this scrutiny has been fuelled for many years by the fact that the party in government has seldom had a majority in the Senate.
 Whereas in the House of Representatives the government's majority has sometimes limited that chamber's capacity to implement executive scrutiny, the opposition and minor parties have been able to use their Senate numbers as a basis for conducting inquiries into government operations.
-When the Howard Government won control of the Senate in 2005, it sparked a debate about the effectiveness of the Senate in holding the government of the day accountable for its actions.
+When the Howard government won control of the Senate in 2005, it sparked a debate about the effectiveness of the Senate in holding the government of the day accountable for its actions.
 Government members argued that the Senate continued to be a forum of vigorous debate, and its committees continued to be active.
 The Opposition leader in the Senate suggested that the government had attenuated the scrutinising activities of the Senate.
 The Australian Democrats, a minor party which frequently played mediating and negotiating roles in the Senate, expressed concern about a diminished role for the Senate's committees.

+In addition to review of legislation, the Legislation Act 2003 provides that the Senate may also disallow legislative instruments – typically regulations made by government ministers using powers delegated by relevant legislation.
+The same power is afforded to the House of Representatives, but is rarely exercised given the government's control of numbers in the lower house.
+The Legislation Act 2003 provides that any senator may move a motion disallowing a legislative instrument, which if passed within 15 days has the effect of repealing the instrument.
+The government may not enact an equivalent legislative instrument for a period of six months following the disallowal.